Understanding the Kratom Tree

 Direct heat (like the flame from a lighter) often destroys alkaloids, making them ineffective.
 However, it’s pretty hard to vaporize raw plant material, especially if the alkaloids are locked inside the cell wall of the plant.

 Kratom is not like cannabis, a plant whose active alkaloids sparkle and glitter on the exterior of the bud.
-The alkaloids in kratom lie deep behind the cell membrane and must be coaxed out in order to take effect.
+The alkaloids in kratom lie deep behind the cell membrane and must be coaxed out to take effect.

 As such, vaporizing pure kratom powder often just results in a burnt mass of a black powder.
 The plant itself combusts before the alkaloids can be effectively vaporized.